 Notes

-1 This is a compilation of the Telecommunications (Interception and Access) Western Australia Act 1996 and includes the amendments made by the other written laws referred to in the following table.
-The table also contains information about any reprint.
+This is a compilation of the Telecommunications (Interception and Access) Western Australia Act 1996 and includes amendments made by other written laws.
+For provisions that have come into operation, and for information about any reprints, see the compilation table.

 Compilation table